-Once Synar Inspections have been completed and court proceedings held, the Synar Compliance Specialists personally visit all retailers who were out of compliance and provide on-site face-to-face TA, so that those retailers are less likely to be in violation in the future.
-Additionally, the Synar Compliance Specialist has provided TA to corporate managers and will continue to reach out to corporate entities to provide TA.
+Once Synar Inspections have been completed and court proceedings held, the Synar Compliance Specialist Staff, personally visit all retailers who were out of compliance and provides on-site face-to-face TA, so that those retailers are less likely to be in violation in the future.
+Additionally, the Synar Compliance Specialist will continue to reach out to corporate entities to provide TA once COVID-19 rates lessen.

-Additionally, every three years the Synar Compliance Specialist and associates, visit at least three retailers (mom and pop, and corporate) in each of the 55 counties in the state asking for feedback on the merchant education as well as what might be added that would be helpful.
+Every three years the Synar Compliance Specialist and BBH staff, visit at least three retailers (mom and pop, and corporate) in each of the 55 counties in the state asking for feedback on the merchant education as well as what might be added that would be helpful.
+This will be very helpful in deciding what to include in the updated merchant education for T-21.
+Additionally, we will be looking over the merchant education efforts of other states/jurisdictions to see if some of their information might be helpful here in WV.